aldoprogrammer/interview/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Another notes
 This one also can be used for interview prepration.
+Because, this is already being explain by Dea Afrizal he is a youtuber who talks about programming.

 ## Available Scripts